lagbolt/library/LVCCLD-signage.md

 <img src="images\Sahara West Branch aerial view.png" alt="Google Maps satellite view of Sahara West Public Library in Las Vegas, NV" height="300" />

-There are two entrance roads:  one on the left (West) and one at the bottom (South), entering from West Sahara Avenue.
+There are two entrance roads:  one on the upper left (West) and one at the bottom (South), entering from West Sahara Avenue.
 Neither has a crosswalk.

 If you're trying to enter the library from West Sahara Avenue, there's a sidewalk on the left, but it stops abruptly.
 And if you're coming from the right, you have to cross the entrance without a crosswalk.
 Imagine doing this in a wheelchair!